puhitaku/physical-router-driver/README.md

 Enjoy :stuck_out_tongue_winking_eye:

-## Requirements :boom: :boom:
+## Requirements :boom:

+ - :car::satellite: Wireless router with motors (maybe you have to modify routers heavily)
  - :penguin: OpenWrt 15.05.1 Chaos Calmer (older / newer firmware should run this)
  - :snake: Python 2.7.x
  - :moyai: Flask
- - :car::satellite: Wireless router with motors (maybe you have to modify routers heavily)
+ - :iphone: Smartphones for controlling the router with accelerometer